alexreardon/memoize-one/README.md

 // it is not the latest so the cached result is lost
 ```

-You can use the default export or a named import
+You can use the default import or a named import

 ```js
 // Named import